cocos/cocos-docs/en/scripting/pooling.md

 The basic function of Node Pool is no more than an array to store the reference of a group of instantiated nodes.
 If you want to customize the behavior of the pool, you can take the example in [Dark Slash PoolMng](https://github.com/cocos-creator/tutorial-dark-slash/blob/master/assets/scripts/PoolMng.js) and make your own pooling mechanics.

+## The considerations of cc.NodePool

+When you constantly get and return objects, `addChild` and `removeFromParent` will be constantly executed on objects by `cc.NodePool`, which may leading to performance degradations.
+Although the impact is usually not significant, when operating Node Pools in large quantities and frequently, such as making shooting game danmaku, it can cause serious performance degradations on medium and low-end machines.

+In addition to performance, continuous execution of `removeFromParent` and `addChild` can also cause the object's default rendering order to change.
+To avoid this, it is recommended to use `setSiblingIndex` to specify the index of the object.